 Categories of APIs and assets can be customized per your organization’s needs and ambience.
 Some of the common categories and the values that can be created are as below:

 - Application systems: Salesforce, SAP, database, etc.

 - Social: Facebook, Twitter, Instagram, etc.

 Additionally, by using the tags feature, organizations can label their APIs to further drive the discovery and consumption of assets.
 Applying multiple tags to an API is a best practice when dealing with complex or broad-use applications.
 For example, when a Salesforce system API is tagged with sfdc and system-api, a consumer looking for a similar API can simply discover it using any of these filters.

 Imagine going to a large grocery store that has no aisle signs or descriptions.
 It would be an absolute nightmare to shop and find the things you are looking for.
 Similarly, API consumers can feel lost without good API discoverability practices.
 The built-in Exchange search experience combined with diligent utilization of categories and tags goes a long way in providing superior API developer experience.

-In my next blog, we will look at achieving a great API documentation with Anypoint Exchange.
 For more information on how to get developers quick API access in an easy-to-navigate portal, check out our training course Anypoint Platform: API Design.